“This call is being recorded for Quality Assurance...”

 NOT ONLY ARE ALL PARTIES ACCOUNTABLE, THEY ARE ALSO SATISFIED.
 OVERALL SATISFACTION HAS GREATLY IMPROVED FOR PATIENTS, PHYSICIANS AND EMPLOYEES.

 With Trace, you can remove the “he said, she said” or more often, the “he didn’t say, she didn’t say.”
 Just think about how many times there’s conversation around whether or not a patient was properly prepared before coming in for a visit, procedure, or surgery.
-With Trace in place, clinicians will less often assume an error in patient preparation as a result of and error in the call center or a patient access staff members.
+With Trace in place, clinicians will less often assume an error in patient preparation as a result of an error in the call center or by patient access staff members.
 Why?
 Because with Trace, you have the proof.

 Recording conversations with patients is not only used as evidence for ensuring standards are being enforced, but also to evaluate areas of improvement.
 Employee training improves as a result, because you’re able to record all interactions for educational purposes.
 Several organizations using Trace have discovered that in many conversations, staff was not communicating as well as they could have, identifying areas of opportunity to improve.
 Management can use these conversations for educational purposes, alongside showing better ways to communicate with patients.